Legacy SEMP

 solace(configure/message-vpn/semp-msgbus)#

-The CLI is now in the configuration mode for the SEMP v1 Request Over Message Bus service on the specified Message VPN.
+The Solace CLI is now in the configuration mode for the SEMP v1 Request Over Message Bus service on the specified Message VPN.

 The example below shows the hierarchical structure of the SEMP v1 Request Over Message Bus service command tree.
 This shows how you can enable or disable all client access to SEMP v1 Request Over Message Bus service for the Message VPN or limit client access to specific Admin and Show commands for the SEMP v1 Request Over Message Bus service.